spotlightpa/poor-richard/content/quiz-results-dem.md

 {{</answer-key/q>}}

-{{<answer-key/q id="7" question="You prefer a candidate who says the Office of Attorney General should be prioritizing the following but isn’t now:">}}
+{{<answer-key/q id="7" question="You prefer a candidate who, when asked what the Office of Attorney General should be prioritizing but isn’t, said:">}}
   {{<answer-key/a name="Keir Bradford-Grey" party="Democrat"
     image="https://images.data.spotlightpa.org/insecure/rt:fill/w:88/h:80/g:ce/el:1/q:75/MjAyNC8wMy8wMWp6LXYxdDUtNGc3ZS1tczd2LmpwZWc=.webp"
   >}}“I would want to make sure people have access to basic services that improve their quality of life.”{{</answer-key/a>}}